Alluxio/alluxio/docs/en/core-services/Catalog.md

 Once configured on each node, restart all presto coordinators and workers.

 ### JAVA 11 Support
-PrestoSQL 330 or above will only run with Java 11.
+Trino 330 or above will only run with Java 11.
 Starting with the 2.4 version, Alluxio also supports Java 11.
 If you have both Java 8 and 11 installed on the same node, you will need to modify JAVA_HOME environment variable to point to the correct Java installation directory.
 The following is an example of launching presto